Start your care

 • Have a strong informal support network, such as family or friends

-How to apply for Individual Living Options:
+How to Apply for Individual Living Options

 Just like SIL and SDA, applying for ILO involves creating a clear plan that shows how your chosen living arrangement will work and why it is the right fit for you.
-Your support coordinator will help you throughout the process.

 Together, you will: